MLB’s New Rules: Are They Actually Changing the Game?

 - 3 min read

-Baseball purists might not love it, but there’s no denying that MLB has been shaking things up lately.
-Over the past couple of seasons, the league has rolled out some of the biggest rule changes in its history—pitch clocks, bigger bases, and a ban on defensive shifts, all designed to make the game faster and more exciting.
+Baseball purists may not love it, but Major League Baseball has been shaking things up.
+Over the past couple of seasons, the league has introduced some of the most significant rule changes in its history, including pitch clocks, larger bases, and a ban on defensive shifts.
+The goal has been simple: make the game faster, more exciting, and more watchable.

-For years, stolen bases were becoming a lost art, with teams prioritizing home runs over aggressive baserunning.
-That changed in 2023 when MLB increased base sizes from 15 to 18 inches and limited pickoff attempts to encourage more steals.
-And the results?
-A massive spike in stolen bases—up from 2,486 in 2022 to 3,503 in 2023, the most in over a decade.
+For years, stolen bases had been fading from the game as teams focused on power hitting.
+That changed in 2023 when MLB increased base sizes from fifteen to eighteen inches and limited pickoff attempts to encourage more aggressive baserunning.
+The results were dramatic.
+Stolen bases jumped from 2,486 in 2022 to 3,503 in 2023, the highest total in more than a decade.